pearlyna01/jenkins-devsecops/README.md

 *Missing container scanning stage

-## Mini Notes
+### Miscellaneous Notes
----
 - Containers in a network should be reachable in the same network.
 So under the Jenkins settings, it is possible to use ```http://<sonarqube container name>:9000```
-- Declare the name of the tools is important as they are used in the Jenkins pipeline file
+- Declare the name of the tools.
+The tool names are used in the Jenkins pipeline file
-- Inital usernames and passwords could have been added in the docker files
+- Inital usernames and passwords could have been added in the docker files.